BuilderIO/builder/plugins/smartling/README.md

 By default it'll request translations for all target locales configured in your project locales, you can use the targeting UI to limit the translation request to a subset of those locales.

 How To translate?
-- prepare translation jobs by adding contents to draft jobs by pressign translate in content options or content list options [todo screenshots]
+- prepare translation jobs by adding contents to draft jobs by pressing translate in content options or content list options [todo screenshots]
 - once a translation job is ready for submission press `authorize`, this will send it to smartling.
 - You apply translations [pending or completed] at any time after authorization from the option `apply translation`